Rare team-up: Apple and Google want to use your phone to help track Covid-19

-Normally bitter rivals, Apple and Google are now teaming up to create the Covid-19 contact tracing system that the world needs and staunch privacy advocates fear.
+Normally bitter rivals, Apple and Google are now teaming up to create the Covid-19 contact tracing system that the world may need and staunch privacy advocates fear.

-Your smartphone will act as anonymous identifying beacon, using Bluetooth along with the iOS and Android platforms to power this forward-thinking tracing system.
+The companies' proposed solution works by tracking phones.
+Your smartphone will act as an anonymous identifying beacon, using Bluetooth along with the iOS and Android platforms to power this forward-thinking tracing system.
 As you come into contact with people, you'll exchange anonymous identifying keys, according to official documentation.

-When a person tests positive for the novel coronavirus, they can log their test result into an app created by public health authorities (not necessarily an app by Apple and Google).
-Even if it's days later, people they came into contact with will see an alert – but they will not get the name of the person who tested positive for privacy reasons.
+When a person tests positive for the novel coronavirus, they can log their test result into an app created by public health authorities (not necessarily an app by Apple and Google, mind).
+Even if it's days later, people they came into contact with will see an alert – but they will not get the name of the person who tested positive, for privacy reasons.

 The idea here is that Apple and Google's mobile platforms will act as much-needed beacons, and while you won't be able to trace the origin of a possible coronavirus encounter, you'll have a notification informing you to get tested for the virus.